Forks of The Kern: The gem of the Kern River

 Commercially, the only way to see the Forks of the Kern trip is a Two Day.
-Privately, the vast majority of users opt for shorter trips: One day or less.
-With a put-in that requires a 2 mile hike and no road support for 15 miles, The Forks is not for the faint of heart.
+Privately, the vast majority of users opt for shorter trips, typically a day trip, commonly referred to as a “bullet run.”
+With a put-in that requires a 2 mile hike and no road support for 15 miles, the Forks is not for the faint of heart.

 Take county road M99 from Kernville towards Johnsondale.
 Stash shuttle vehicles in the parking lot just after Johnsondale Bridge.
 Continue on M99 past the town of Johnsonale.
 A half mile past Johnsondale turn right onto forest road (2S82) toward Lloyds Meadow and follow it for 19 miles.
 After 19 miles, turn right onto forest road (20S67) at a sign labeled “Forks of the Kern.”* Follow this road for three miles until you reach the parking lot at Lloyd’s Meadow.
 The Forks trailhead is at the eastern tip of the meadow.

 *As of August, 2019, this sign has been knocked down.